AlexSafatli/AlexSafatli.github.io/about.md

 ## I am...

-I am studying for a PhD in Computer Science at Dalhousie University, which is where I also acquired my M.S.E. in Computer Science.
+I am studying for a PhD in CS at Dalhousie University.
 I enjoy teaching, learning new things, and building systems from scratch.
 I regularly code and participate in a number of projects, both small and large.

 Previously, I have...